How to Start a Profitable Medical Delivery Service

-But when you plan routes like that, it’s not only time consuming, but there’s no way to confirm you’re actually creating the most efficient route possible.
+The truth is, when you plan your routes without specialized software, it’s not only time-consuming, but there’s no way to confirm you’re actually creating the most efficient route possible.

 When you use Circuit, our route planning algorithm can create the fastest route possible in seconds.

-From our web app, you can load up addresses by importing a data file (.csv, .tsv, .xls, or .xlsx).
+In our web app, you can upload addresses by importing a data file.

 Plus, we use the same auto-complete technology that you find in Google Maps, which means as you type in an address, Circuit will suggest the most likely destination.

-Once the addresses are loaded into Circuit, you can then customize your parameters.
+Once the addresses are loaded into Circuit, you can customize your parameters.

-- Priority stops: This tells Circuit to make sure one stop is made before all others.
+- Priority stops: Setting a priority stop tells Circuit to make sure one stop is made before all others.
 This is great for accepting rush orders from clients, such as blood samples that need to be delivered ASAP.

 - Average time per stop: Some deliveries take longer than others.
-If your delivery drivers are spending an average of 15 minutes at each stop, then their optimized route will change based on traffic patterns.
-By setting your average time per stop, you can help Circuit create a better optimized route.
+If your delivery drivers are spending an average of 15 minutes at each stop, their optimized route will change based on traffic patterns.
+By setting your average time per stop, you can help Circuit create a better-optimized route.

 After you’ve customized and optimized your route, you can assign it to your drivers.
-They log into the Circuit mobile app and can start making deliveries.
+They’ll log into the Circuit mobile app and start making deliveries.

 Your medical delivery service business is going to be handling sensitive — and expensive — materials, from medical equipment to possibly even prescription medication.

-But another way of handling those customer inquiries is by sending out order tracking updates, which we cover next.
+You can also handle those customer inquiries by sending out order tracking updates.
+We’ll cover that next.

-You can set up Circuit for Teams to send out delivery updates to your customers.
+You can set up Circuit for Teams to send delivery updates to your customers.

 The customer receives a second alert when your delivery driver is close to their stop.
 This second alert happens when the driver is about 10 minutes away.

-These little things will help your courier business stand apart, increasing positive word of mouth and hopefully lead to referrals that help you grow your business.
+These little touches can help your courier business stand apart, increasing positive word of mouth and hopefully leading to referrals that help you grow your business.

 Your medical delivery service can use Circuit for Teams to capture electronic proof of delivery (POD).